 Year 1:

-During this time, you will also attend workshops and journal clubs on diverse neuro-immune topics, core research skills and ethics.
-If required, you can undertake individualised research and skills training to enhance either your “neuro” or “immune” knowledge.
+During this time, students also attend workshops and journal clubs on diverse neuro-immune topics, core research skills and ethics.
+If required, they also undertook individualized research and skills training to enhance either your “neuro” or “immune” knowledge.

 Years 2-4:

-You will start work on your interdisciplinary PhD.
-Our programme is designed to provide a well-rounded education so, during this time, you will also receive:
+Students work on their interdisciplinary PhD.
+Our programme is designed to provide a well-rounded education so, during this time, students also receive:

-• Transferrable Skills Training through workshops offered by our Centre for Doctoral Studies, networking and careers events, and public engagement.
+Transferrable Skills Training through workshops offered by King’s Doctoral College, networking and careers events, and public engagement.

-Throughout your course, you will have the opportunity to connect with PhD students on other programmes at King’s (e.g. links to Wellcome Stem Cell & MRC-DTP) through research symposia, joint social events and student clubs.
+Throughout their course, students will have the opportunity to connect with PhD students on other programmes at King’s (e.g. links to Wellcome Stem Cell & MRC-DTP) through research symposia, joint social events and student clubs.

 Year 5:

-Your studentship will include funds to allow you to undertake a tailored transition activity that helps you embark on your chosen post-PhD career path.
-For example, you could undertake an internship in a company, spend some time to apply for your own postdoctoral fellowship, or attend a training course that would allow you to explore an alternative non-academic career.
+Studentships include funds to allow those interested to undertake a tailored transition activity that helps the student embark on their chosen post-PhD career path.
+For example, they could undertake an internship in a company, spend some time to apply for their own postdoctoral fellowship, or attend a training course that would allow them to explore an alternative non-academic career.